What You Should Know About Automated Investing

 Automation may exist, but it doesn’t mean you should ignore it.
 You do need to know more about the investment, how fees work, and the risk that comes with it.
 The idea is that while a robo-advisor will take care of the details, you should still know what stocks, bonds, and markets are.

 When markets go down, Investopedia notes, you can sleep well at night when you have your basics right.
-The more you are aware of your portfolio, the less likely you are to panic or do things rapidly.
+The more you know your portfolio, the less likely you are to panic or act quickly, even with automated investing for beginners.

 Low Fees, But Not Free

 People mostly choose robo-advisors because they don’t cost much.
 The majority of platforms impose an annual fee that ranges from 0.25% to 0.50% of your balance, which lowers the amount of money you make.
-The fees that are typically charged by traditional financial advisors are significantly higher than that amount.
+Traditional financial advisors typically charge fees significantly higher than that amount.
 But it’s not completely free.

 The actual investments held in your account—like ETFs or mutual funds—will still have small fees.
-Morningstar suggested keeping an eye out for other costs beyond just fees, including minimum balance requirements or charges associated with anything related to speaking with a human advisor.
+Morningstar recommended monitoring additional costs, such as minimum balance requirements or fees associated with interacting with a human advisor.
 While a few platforms are free, some charge additional costs for various services.

 Better for Long-Term Goals